SharePoint/sp-dev-docs/docs/embedded/concepts/app-concepts/auth.md

 ---
-title: Authentication and Authorization with SharePoint Embedded
+title: SharePoint Embedded Authentication and Authorization
-description: This article describes the Authentication process for SharePoint Embedded Applications. ms.date: 11/28/2023 ms.localizationpriority: high
+description: This article describes the authentication and authorization model for SharePoint Embedded applications. ms.date: 11/28/2023 ms.localizationpriority: high
 ---

-# Authentication and Authorization with SharePoint Embedded
+# SharePoint Embedded Authentication and Authorization

-SharePoint Embedded uses a mix of Graph and SharePoint APIs.
-All APIs will be eventually available be on Graph.
+SharePoint Embedded (SPE) works on top of Microsoft Graph.
+To learn more about Microsoft Graph authentication and authorization, [read here](https://learn.microsoft.com/en-us/graph/auth/auth-concepts?view=graph-rest-1.0).
+SPE supports both user delegated and application only access.

-## Auth Flow
+## Authorization

+SharePoint Embe

 * Developers start with an app registered in Entra already
 * Enable Admin Consent on behalf of the application